Ishq Forever: Plot

-Rhea (Ruhi Singh), a free-spirited girl, whose life turns upside down when her father gets appointed as the Prime Minister of India.
-The fiercely independent Rhea starts to feel stifled because of the security team that accompanies her wherever she goes and the young lady jumps at the chance of an adventure provided by a mysterious stranger Aryan Shekhawat (Krishna Chaturvedi), who she runs off with while on a vacation in South Africa, much to the anguish of her security team led by RAW agents Naina (Lisa Ray) and Amitabh (Javed Jaffrey).
+Rhea (Ruhi Singh) is a free-spirited girl whose life turns upside down when her father gets appointed as the Prime Minister of India.
+The fiercely independent Rhea starts to feel stifled because of the security team that accompanies her wherever she goes.
+She thus jumps at the chance of an adventure through a mysterious stranger, Aryan Shekhawat (Krishna Chaturvedi), who she runs off with while on a vacation in South Africa, much to the anguish of her security team led by RAW agents Naina (Lisa Ray) and Amitabh (Javed Jaffrey).